isp-tutor-project/brm_templates/README.md

 eventually, this will be simplified to running an `npm deploy` script, but I want to make sure everything is working properly before we hang ourselves with this nice bit of rope someone gave us...

-## templage generation scripts
+## Scripts

-the scripts are only necessary for regenerating templates from the original website, and are not required once changes aren't being made to the original website.
+there are 2 scripts, you don't *necessarily* need to install/use these as I can run them, and I haven't yet figured out what complications may arise from trying to install/run them on Windows may be *yet*:

+### 1. template (re)generation script **(scripts/create_templates.py)**

+This script scapes the content of the `../isptutor_brmstudent` index.html files, extracts the necessary html snippets, and generates parallel template files in `templates/brm/`, named `index.njk` rather then `index.html`.

-I should be able to make slight change to the scripts (perhaps as simple as changing of the path to the original site from being ../isptutor_brmstudent to simply dist/brm), although I may want to come up with some sort of backing up the previous build so the prev/current can be compared...
+    I *should* be able to make slight change to the scripts (perhaps as simple as changing of the path to the original site from being `../isptutor_brmstudent` to simply `dist/brm`).
+I may want to come up with some sort of backing up the previous build for the purpose of supporting the comparison script (#2 below)

+  ### Installation
-anyway, these scripts require python3 and pipenv (as well as bash) whose installation is beyond the scope of this readme, primarily as instructions for those vary with operating system
+  `python3` and `pipenv` are required, whose installation is beyond the scope of this readme, primarily as instructions for those vary with operating system.
+I can look into this, if you actually care and want to run these.

-if you have those installed you can install the python dependencies via pipenv install
+1. once those are installed, you can them install the required python software via `pipenv install`

+  ### Usage
-in order to run scripts, you will need to first type `pipenv shell`, afterwards, your terminal prompt with be preceeded by `(brm_templates)`
+  1. first type `pipenv shell`, afterwards, your terminal prompt with be preceeded by `(brm_templates)`.

-typing `python scripts/create_templates.py`  will scrape all of the index.html files in your isptutor_brmstudent directory and clobber all of the various templates/brm/**/*.njk files.
-Unless changes have been made to the brm website or the scripts themselves, the newly generated templates should be identical (won't show up as having changed in git.)
+  2. you will then be able to type `python scripts/create_templates.py`, which then scrape all of the index.html files in your `isptutor_brmstudent` directory and clobber all of the various `templates/brm/**/*.njk` files.
+Unless changes have been made to  `isptutor_brmstudent` website (or the scripts themselves), the content of generated templates should remain identical (won't show up as having changed in git, *despite being entirely regenerated files*)

-## comparing the original html to the newly generated html
+### 2. original html <-> generated html comparison script **(scripts/compare.sh)**
-this turned out to be a little more complicated that I had hoped, because the python software I use to extract the various html snippets from the original pages and insert into the templates automatically re-orders the html elements attributes (whether this is alphabetical, or if the developer(s) have other opionionated order, I don't know) meaning that even though it's not that difficult to compare files while ignoring differences in whitespace, those tools don't know anything about html, and will report every occuracance of:

- `<div id="page1" class="page">`
+   1. this turned out to be a lot more complicated that I had hoped, because the python package (BeautifulSoup4) used by the template generation script automatically re-orders the html elements attributes, meaning that: `<div id="page1" class="page">` becomes: `<div class="page" id="page1">`
- being changed to:

- `<div class="page" id="page1">`

- as a difference, resulting in **every** page being reported as different.
+      1. this results in **every** page being different, even if there are no real differences in actual content or page structure (which is what we're **actually** interested in).

-Other, html-specific tools which I found *(and believe I searched all over the place as this was a long and arduous process and I did everything I could think of to make my life easier)*  could handle variance of element attribute order, but to my surprise, **couldn't** handle differences in white-space.
-To be fair, this *might* be by design where the intent of the tools was to preseve the whitespace the author specified.
+   2. I found some *html-specific* tools which could handle variance of element attribute order, but to my surprise, **couldn't** handle differences in white-space. again, reporting **every** file as different.

-anyway, I came up with a way to compare the files via a post-processing step.
+   3. my solution involves a **post-processing** step. it:
-It iterates over both all the generated html files (in `dist/brm`) and the originals (in the sibling `../isptutor_brmstudent`)  passing them through a tool which understood html syntax (`html-minifier-terser`), and instructed it how to reformat the files (leaving original files alone - saving the output to a "reformatted" folder) in a way which another tool which doesn't understand html (good ole unix `diff`)could compare them.
+      1. iterates over both all the generated html files (in `dist/brm`) and the originals (in the sibling `../isptutor_brmstudent`)
+      2. passing each of these files through a tool which understood html syntax (`html-minifier-terser`), and instructed it how to reformat the files
+         1. It leaves the original files alone and saves the *reformatted* output to parallel **reformatted/orig** and **reformatted/gen** folders) within this repo (which I involved git to ignore)
+   4. good ole unix `diff`) can them be used to compare these reformated trees of files.

+  ### Installation
+    NOTE: I don't recommend you install (or use this script), at this time, as I have no idea if it will work on windows, whether portions of it are still necessary, etc.  If you feel like trying though, it will be harmless

+  `npm install -g  html-minifier-terser`

+  ### Usage
-typing (and I usually do this in a separate bash terminal outside of vscode, as there is a lot of output)
+I usually type this command this in a separate bash terminal outside of vscode (although getting that working in windows might be an ordeal), as there is a lot of output:

+`bash scripts/compare.sh`

+This wil list all of the files which are different without actually listing their actual differences.
+Most of the differences are minor things which actually don't have any effect on what the pages look like, but need to be checked just to make sure.
+Eventually getting this down so I can have a simple listing of differences we actually care about is a goal.

+Actually looking at those differences is something I will write up at a later time (if you're actually interested)